"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 8:2-6 - And I saw the seven angels who stand before God, and to them were given seven trumpets.
 Then another angel, having a golden censer, came and stood at the altar.
 He was given much incense, that he should offer it with the prayers of all the saints upon the golden altar which was before the throne.
 And the smoke of the incense, with the prayers of the saints, ascended before God from the angel's hand.
 Then the angel took the censer, filled it with fire from the altar, and threw it to the earth.
 And there were noises, thunderings, lightnings, and an earthquake.
 So the seven angels who had the seven trumpets prepared themselves to sound.

-The Lord modeled prayer for just and righteous rule on Earth:
+The Lord modeled prayer for just and righteous rule on the earth:

 Matthew 6:9-10 - In this manner, therefore, pray: Our Father in heaven, hallowed be Your name.
 Your kingdom come.
 Your will be done on earth as it is in heaven.

 Interestingly, prayers and incense appear in Scripture when the angel declared John the Baptist's conception and birth.
-John's mission was to prepare the people for the Lord's righteous and just rule in the coming Kingdom:
+John's mission was to prepare the people for the Lord's righteous and just rule in His coming kingdom:

 Luke 1:8-13, 16-17 - So it was, that while he was serving as priest before God in the order of his division, according to the custom of the priesthood, his lot fell to burn incense when he went into the temple of the Lord.
 And the whole multitude of the people was praying outside at the hour of incense.
 Then an angel of the Lord appeared to him, standing on the right side of the altar of incense.
 And when Zacharias saw him, he was troubled, and fear fell upon him.
 But the angel said to him, "Do not be afraid, Zacharias, for your prayer is heard; and your wife Elizabeth will bear you a son, and you shall call his name John....
 And he will turn many of the children of Israel to the Lord their God.
 He will also go before Him in the spirit and power of Elijah, 'To turn the hearts of the fathers to the children,' and the disobedient to the wisdom of the just, to make ready a people prepared for the Lord."

-In summary of the last few sections, the elders and living creatures worship the Lord with praise and prayer because someone was found worthy to open the "purchase deed" of the earth.
+In summary of the last few sections, the elders and living creatures worship the Lord with praise and prayer because He is worthy to open the "purchase deed" of the earth.
 Since the Kinsmen Redeemer came to claim the "purchase deed," He will be able to rule and reign in justice and righteousness over it.

 Revelation 5:9 - And they sang a new song, saying: "You are worthy to take the scroll, and to open its seals; for You were slain, and have redeemed us to God by Your blood out of every tribe and tongue and people and nation..."

 As shown in Revelation 4, the elders and living creatures together represent redeemed man from the beginning of time to the rapture.
 The saints sing a song about man's redemption, in worship to the Lord.
-The song is new, because before this moment it had not been sung and could not be sung, since the Redeemer had not yet taken the scroll.
+The song is new because no one had sung it before, and no one could sing it yet because the Redeemer had not yet taken the scroll.

 The Psalms often include the phrase "a new song," but the following Psalm, in particular, combines elements of the scene of our current study.